YorkDuan/hospital_appointment/README.md

 Intro.

 In this hands-on tutorial, we will build an online medical appointment system using the Django framework.
-This project will cover core Django concepts including models, views, templates, forms, user authentication, appointment logic, and more.
-Through this project, you will learn how to create a practical Django application that enables users to register, log in, browse doctor's information, select an appointment time, complete an appointment, and more.
-This tutorial is suitable for beginners and also provides enough depth so that experienced developers can deepen their understanding of Django.
+This project will cover the core concepts of Django including models, views, templates, forms, user authentication, appointment logic, etc.

 Step 1: Create Django project and application